junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Maybe it needs ten years.
 Or longer."
 Dean pops up not far from them, leaning on the doorframe, his ghostly shape flickering for a second before stabilizing into his figure.
 "Ever heard of that shepherd's boy and the bird story?
 The bird that sharpens its beak on the diamond mountain every hundred years?"

 "Hello, Dean," Jack turns to him, smiling a little.
-Dean nods at him in return, same gentle smile.
+Dean nods at him in return, the same gentle smile.

 "But you won't stay a ghost for five more years and still in your own mind, Dean!
 You wouldn't even remember your own name, who you are, what you've been through!"
 Sam rushes desperately.